bhendi-boi/dummy-repo/questions.md

 Return the minimum number of operations needed for n to become 1.
 39. The following is the definition of Sum-Product of digits of a float : the numbers at 'i'th place after the decimal point shld be multiplied with number at the 'i'th place before decimal point. i.e. 1/10th place shld be multiplied with 10s place and 1/100th place shldbe multiplied with 100s place... .
 Write an efficient algorithm to calculate the Sum-Product of digits of input float number.
+40.Print prime numbers from 1 to 100
+41.Take input integer array from user and find the maximum and minimum element in it 42.Take an integer input and find the sum of its digits 43.Implement binary search
+44.Write function that translates a text to Pig Latin and back.
+English is translated to Pig Latin by taking the first letter of every word, moving it to the end of the word and adding ‘ay’.
+“The quick brown fox” becomes “Hetay uickqay rownbay oxfay”.
+45.Given two strings, write a program that efficiently finds the longest common subsequence.
+46.Write a function that combines two lists by alternatingly taking elements, e.g. [a,b,c], [1,2,3] → [a,1,b,2,c,3].
+47.Write a program to check if the given strings are anagram or not.